Frequently Asked Questions

 (Section 2) already includes refined error handling that maps Sinch errors toHttpException

 .
-You can further customize this mapping based on specific Sinch error codes documented in their API reference.
+Customize this mapping based on specific Sinch error codes documented in their API reference.async-retry

 or RxJS operators) withinSinchService.sendSms